Japanese stories, poetry

 Hiroshima, where one brilliant August day

-A brilliant day just like the one when on the top of Mount Misen
+A brilliant day just like when we were on the sacred peak of Mount Misen

-In Miyajima, as high as birds, we looked down
+On Miyajima, as high as eagles, looking down

 It must have looked like that, that other sunny day …